An Algebraically Converging Stochastic Gradient Descent Algorithm for Global Optimization: Introduction

-There are numerous similar strategies for global convergence, and many of them use multiple sequences of $X_n$ values~\cite[Section 1]{zhigljavsky2007stochastic}.
-In the simulated annealing algorithm~\cite{kirkpatrick1983optimization}, all new points that lower the objective function are accepted, and, with a certain probability, points that raise the objective function value are also accepted, which is the key to avoiding local-minima trapping.
-In parallel tempering and its variants, such as the replica exchange method~\cite{dong2021replica}, Metropolis type of acceptance-rejection strategies are used to alternate between different sequences of $X_n$.
-When the multimodality of the objective function is mild, methods known as ``multistart''~\cite[Section 2.6]{zhigljavsky2007stochastic} and ``random initialization''~\cite{chen2019gradient} can be efficient to find the global minimum.
 In consensus-based optimization~\cite{carrillo2021consensus,totzeck2021trends}, a group of particles explore the optimization landscape simultaneously under some stochastic influence and then build a consensus at the position of the weighted mean that is located near the global minimizer.
+Swarm-based gradient descent methods with randomness can also handle non-convex optimization problems~\cite{lu2022swarm,tadmor2023swarm}, in which agents communicate and then change both the mass and the location to achieve both exploration and exploitation.
+There has also been work on global optimization using radial basis function interpolation from a history of carefully sampled iterates~\cite{bull2011convergence}.
+In a recent work~\cite{li2023convergence}, an algebraic convergence in both space and probability is achieved by using an $\epsilon$-greedy algorithm to obtain the iterates.
 In classical genetic algorithms (see the nice book~\cite{yang2020nature} for several examples), global convergence is achieved by random seeding such that one of the locally converging sequences will converge to the global minimum.
 Optimal control problems aiming at selecting optimal tempering schemes to reduce computational cost have also been studied~\cite{gao2020state}.
-The algorithm proposed here can, of course, also be used in parallel but is powerful even as a single sequence method, as is seen in~\Cref{sec:example1_10D}.
+The algorithm proposed here can also be used in parallel but is powerful even as a single sequence method, as seen in~\Cref{sec:example1_10D}.
 The basin of attraction for the global minimum has a volume proportionally $10^{-7}$ of the volume of the entire domain, but the implicit seeding from the AdaVar algorithm practically converges in $\mathcal{O}(10^4)$ iterations, which is much faster than what random seeding could give.